Shraddha26-maker/FOOD-RECIPE/Readme.md

 ## CRUD Implementation

 ### Create
-Courses are created using a `POST` request with required field validation before storing in MongoDB.
+recipes are created using a `POST` request with required field validation before storing in MongoDB.

 ### Read
-Courses are retrieved using `GET` requests and rendered dynamically in a structured card layout.
+recipes are retrieved using `GET` requests and rendered dynamically in a structured card layout.

 ### Update
-Course details are modified using `PUT` requests.
+recipes details are modified using `PUT` requests.
 The `updatedAt` field is automatically managed through Mongoose timestamps.

 ### Delete
-Courses are permanently removed using `DELETE` requests after confirmation.
+recipes are permanently removed using `DELETE` requests after confirmation.

 ---